brevzin/brevzin.github.io/_posts/2023-01-19-debug-fmt-catch.md

 There are currently a few ongoing conversations on `formatter` semantics:

-* changing the library to allow omitting the call to `parse()` if there is no _`format-specifier`_ for a given argument
+* changing the library to allow omitting the call to `parse()` if there is no _`format-specifier`_ for a given argument ([P2733](https://wg21.link/p2733))
 * changing the API to be `set_debug_format(bool )` to allow for enabling or disabling debug formatting, not simply enabling (which would be necessary if we make that first change)

 I am wondering at this point if we shouldn't just take the opportunity to come up with a way to provide first-class debug formatting as part of the `formatter` API and make this the standard way of providing debug formatting.

-The benefits of having standard debug formatting are pretty clear - everyone wouldn't have to reinvent a new way of doing this.
+The benefits of having standard debug formatting are pretty clear:

+* everyone wouldn't have to reinvent a new way of doing this.
+* it provides an easy answer to the question of where to provide those specializations.

+Additionally, if there _were_ a standard debug formatting mechanism, then test frameworks wouldn't have to worry about providing _default_ formatting for not-otherwise-printable types.
+Because all types really should be debug-formattable, you could just require that (as Rust's assertions do require `Debug`).
+No ODR concern either.

+Of course, there's just one small question: how do you do it?

+## Approach 1: Dedicate `?`

+One potential approach is to dedicate the `?` specifier to mean debug formatting.
+That is, we have the following rules:

+1. If no _`format-specifier`_ is provided, then `formatter<T>::parse()` is not called, and `formatter<T>::format()` must have been provided.
+That will be the formatting function that is called.
+2. Otherwise, if _`format-specifier`_ is provided, and its _`format-spec`_ is just `?`, then `formatter<T>::parse()` is not called and indeed `formatter<T>` need not have been specialized at all.
+Instead, `debug_formatter<T>::format()` must have been provided.
+That will be the formatting function that is called (I'll illustrate this below).
+3. Lastly, if _`format-specifier`_ is provided and its not just `?`, then `formatter<T>::parse()` will be called as usual and then `formatter<T>::format()`.

-Here is a potential approach.
-We could add a new `debug_formatter`, which consists of a single function:
+Here, `debug_formatter` consists of a single function:

 ```cpp
 template <typename T, typename Char>